Skip to main content

 } catch (e) {

-// In case of error, CP.solve returns rejected promise.
+// In case of error, CP.solve returns a rejected promise.

 console.log("Error: " + (e as Error).message);